-On the Feast of the Assumption of the Blessed Virgin Mary, Linda Jones from our Theology team reflects on the different qualities of Our Lady, and how she can inspire us to have the strength and courage to act.
+For the Feast of the Immaculate Conception of the Blessed Virgin Mary, Linda Jones from our Theology team reflects on the different qualities of Our Lady, and how she can inspire us to have the strength and courage to act.

 Joy Wanless is a volunteer with CAFOD Salford.
 She shares about what inspired her to become a prayer-writing volunteer.
 Find out how you can join her.

 Me, write a reflection, write prayers?
 Not I!
 I was used to reciting traditional prayers and following liturgies prepared by others.
 Belonging to the Spirituality Team in Salford diocese changed all that.
 As I became more interested in following CAFOD stories, learning about the treacherous difficulties of life in many parts of the world and the generosity of CAFOD volunteers, I wanted to fuel their passion by enmeshing the prayer with the stories.

 A very moving moment from a story which touched me greatly was at a Water Pilgrimage we planned around the diocese, travelling between the churches.
 As part of the prayer we gave out pieces of rope and invited people to tie them tightly round their waists.
 This was inspired by the story of Ayapan who ties string round her waist and drinks hot water to cope with hunger.

 Based on the Gospel for Sunday 22 October – Matthew 22:15-21 “Give back to Caesar what belongs to Caesar – and to God what belongs to God”